 Based on the project description, the project consists of activities that are unlikely to have an adverse impact on groundwater resources.
+According to EPA, there are no sole source aquifers in Puerto Rico.
 The project is in compliance with Sole Source Aquifer requirements.